EmmaDeil/react-hooks-task/README.md

 # PersonalTask (react-hooks-task)

-A small Vite + React project demonstrating React Hooks and a simple task list UI.
+A small Vite + React project demonstrating React Hooks and a simple task manager list UI.

 This repository contains a lightweight task manager built with React 19 and Vite.
 It's intended as a learning/example project for hooks like useState, useEffect, useContext, createContext, and ThemeContext and small component composition.